nice-devone/nice-cxone-mobile-sdk-android/docs/cs-coroutines.md

 Coroutines are widely accepted framework in the Android space, therefore we would like to show you how to implement some extensions atop of CXone Chat SDK.

+The following examples are based on source code in the Chat SDK UI module, which can be found [here](../chat-sdk-ui/src/main/java/com/nice/cxonechat/ui/main).

 ## Libraries

 Additional dependencies required to run these samples.
 All samples are validated for version